 The lovely nuns of Tien Bao Temple, Vietnam.

-My aunt’s good friend, Betty, an activist Indigenous woman and her granddaughter Fawn at Waterton Lakes, Alberta.
+My aunt’s good friend, Betty, an activist Indigenous woman and her granddaughter F. at Waterton Lakes, Alberta.

 A little guesthouse in Vietnam.

-This environmental ad is actually designed around a company’s corporate theme.
+The ads above were created for an eco-slogan contest, and are designed around a former employer’s corporate theme.
 My friend Gavin came up with the brilliant play on words; I came up with the slogan.
-We collaborated on the visuals, except for the second one, which is my own (it was done after the slogan contest, so I didn’t bother colouring it).
+We collaborated on the visuals, except for the second one, which is my mine (done after the contest).
+I made some t-shirt designs, as well, and used scratch ‘n’ sniff crayons (pine, rose, snow) on all the visuals, though multi-sensory marketing wasn’t really a thing, back then.
 The ads were eventually done up for public use.